agrojason-project/AgroJason/README.md

 * If light is high, close the curtains.
 * For pH, we are not ready in this version to force it.

-## Data Base
+## DataBase

 The dataBase is constructed by Mongodb.
-It is possible to be connected with loopback 3.0 as user, and all the basic features are supported.
+Connection between the UI and the database is implented via loopback 3.0.
+Functionalities supported include loggin in as user and the related basic features.

 In the dataBase, we have the values of:

-* Strawberrys
+* Strawberry
 * Bean
 * Pepper
 * Melon